awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 The AWS Encryption SDK uses an algorithm suite to encrypt and sign the data in the [encrypted message](#message) that the encrypt and decrypt operations return\.
 The AWS Encryption SDK supports several [algorithm suites](supported-algorithms.md)\.
 All of the supported suites use Advanced Encryption Standard \(AES\) as the primary algorithm, and combine it with other algorithms and values\.

 The AWS Encryption SDK establishes a recommended algorithm suite as the default for all encryption operations\.
 The default might change as standards and best practices improve\.
 You can specify an alternate algorithm suite in requests to encrypt data or when creating a [cryptographic materials manager \(CMM\)](#crypt-materials-manager), but unless an alternate is required for your situation, it is best to use the default\.
-The current default is AES\-GCM with an HMAC\-based extract\-and\-expand key derivation function \([HKDF](https://en.wikipedia.org/wiki/HKDF)\), Elliptic Curve Digital Signature Algorithm \(ECDSA\) signing, and a 256\-bit encryption key\.
+The current default is AES\-GCM with an HMAC\-based extract\-and\-expand [key derivation function](https://en.wikipedia.org/wiki/HKDF) \([HKDF](https://en.wikipedia.org/wiki/HKDF)\), [key commitment](#key-commitment), an [Elliptic Curve Digital Signature Algorithm \(ECDSA\)](#digital-sigs) signature, and a 256\-bit encryption key\.

-If you specify an algorithm suite, we recommend an algorithm suite that uses a [key derivation function](https://en.wikipedia.org/wiki/HKDF) and a message signing algorithm\.
-Algorithm suites that have neither feature are supported only for backward compatibility\.
+If your application requires high performance and the users who are encrypting data and those who are decrypting data are equally trusted, you might consider specifying an algorithm suite without a digital signature\.
+However, we strongly recommend an algorithm suite that includes key commitment and a key derivation function\.
+Algorithm suites without these features are supported only for backward compatibility\.

 ## Cryptographic materials manager<a name="crypt-materials-manager"></a>